-Zombie Makeup Tutorial for Wounds
+Zombie Makeup Tutorial

 Upon becoming a member of the living undead, one of the facts that you will have to accept is that you will have your fair share of scars and wounds!
 From the zombie bite that infected you, and the scars you suffered from crawling out of a grave, to the shotgun blasts that pesky humans inflict upon you as they flee in terror, all zombies boast their fair share of bumps and bruises!
 Therefore, if you are attending a Halloween party this season, if you intend to dress up as a member of the living undead for a cosplay event or simply if you are looking to improve your zombie makeup skills, being able to quickly and easily create your very own zombie wounds is a great skill to have at your disposal.

 Choose your zombie-look